Along with hand expressing, you can start to use a double breast pump from the day your baby is born. This helps to stimulate your milk production.

 -

-- talk to your midwife or the nurse caring for your baby
+tell your midwife or the nurse caring for your baby that your nipples are sore

-- reduce the suction pressure on the pump
+reduce the suction pressure on the pump if you feel the pressure is too high for you

 Cleaning and sterilising expressing sets

-Staff at the hospital will give you information and guidelines on cleaning and sterilising breast pump equipment.
-They will tell you how to store your milk.
+- give you information and guidelines on cleaning and sterilising breast pump equipment

 There may be a place in the hospital unit for you to clean and sterilise your equipment.
 Some units provide sterilised disposable kits.
 You may need to return the used kits for sterilisation.